The warm spices in this Garam Masala Shrimp combine beautifully with the tropical fruit and hint of heat in the Mango Chutney. . .

 Reduce heat to low and simmer for 10–12 minutes, stirring occasionally, until the mixture thickens.

-Remove from heat and set aside to cool.
+Add the currants and remove from heat and set aside to cool.
 The chutney will continue to thicken as it rests.

 Jenny's Tip: - For plating, you can use coconut rice or just cooked jasmine rice.
 Add the rice to a large bowl, arrange the garam masala shrimp on top of the rice and coat liberally with the mango chutney.
 Garnish with chopped cilantro.